DIY SLA Battery Pack for Speedlites

 Share

-69 Responses to “DIY SLA Battery Pack for Speedlites”
+69 responses to “DIY SLA Battery Pack for Speedlites”

-1. CLilly88 Says:
+1. CLilly88 Avatar

 Hey this is an awesome and helpful DIY!
 Thanks so much.

-Would it be possible to get a wiring diagram?
+2. Would it be possible to get a wiring diagram?
 I have no electrical knowledge and I want to make sure I am doing this correctly.
 Thanks

 I was wondering if you can explain how you wired this.
 Did you connect one CB socket to the other making one circuit or are both CB sockets wired to the fuse independently creating two circuits.
 I have created this similar circuit but my fuses keep blowing.